gjcooper/VAULT/10_meetings/Psychonomics 2023.md

 A grad student- I think [[Mercury Mason]] - mentioned that other approaches tro categorisation have shown promise in multi-attribute choice - in particular the [[prototype theory]] model of categorisation.
 He also pointed towards [[Peter Juslin]]'s work on categorisation approaches to multi-attribute.

-Perhaps the same person also mentioned [[René Riedl]] as someone who has investigated decision strategies using process tracing, searching for him found https://link.springer.com/article/10.3758/BRM.40.3.795, but also some other work to quickly look at like: https://link.springer.com/chapter/10.1007/978-3-319-10963-3_24
+Perhaps the same person also mentioned [[René Riedl]] as someone who has investigated decision strategies using [[process tracing]], searching for him found https://link.springer.com/article/10.3758/BRM.40.3.795, but also some other work to quickly look at like: https://link.springer.com/chapter/10.1007/978-3-319-10963-3_24

 ## Day 2